SAEON/data-portal/README.md

 Then [configure the API for first use](#api-configuration).

 ## Containerized deployment
-Services can be deployed as individual containers.
-This is useful for deploying to a an environment with orchestrated container management (such as Kubernetes) and where 3rd party services are managed independently of this deployment (i.e. when connecting to existing MongoDB / PostGIS / Elasticsearch servers).
-Refer to [individual service documentation](#documentation) for containerizing individual services.
-Also look at the [docker-compose](docker-compose.yml) configuration to see how Docker images of individual services are built
+Refer to the [docker-compose](docker-compose.yml) configuration to see how Docker images of individual services are built

 ## Continuous deployment